Thoughts on teaching, learning, technology and life in an era of change.

 Posterous is a brilliant blogging tool.
 It is getting better each week.

 You post to your Posterous blog via email.
-That is possible with Wordpress and Blogger, for example, yet Posterous make it so much easier.
+That is possible with WordPress and Blogger, for example, yet Posterous make it so much easier.
 You simply send your email to post@posterous.com.
 There is no need for a complex email address.
 You can also post simultaneously or separately to your Twitter and Flickr account.
 You can post to all three at once via email.

 Yet, more significant than that is the fact Posterous will set up a nice interactive image gallery with your post if you add the images as attachments and email them along with your post.
 The image gallery is elegant.
 It is so easy!
 See the Posterous blog post example below or for real here.